 Pro-tip: use your paddle attachment or a solid metal whisk attachment.

 Any piping you do won't have as much definition, but that doesn't change how delicious it is.

 - (1) 8oz pkg Cream Cheese, softened

-- (1) 4 oz stick butter, softened (1/2 cup)
+- (1) 4 oz stick butter, softened (½ cup)

-- 1½ lbs (24 oz) powdered sugar
+- 1 ½ lbs (24 oz) powdered sugar

 - 1-2 Tablespoons milk or cream